josev2046/vimeo-rtmp-multiaudiotrack/README.md

 **Automatic language detection:** Detect the user's browser language and pre-select the appropriate stream.

-**Subtitles/Closed Captions:** Integrate subtitles or closed captions for accessibility.
+**Subtitles/Closed Captions:** Toggle on Vimeo's player-level subtitles or closed captions for accessibility.

 **More sophisticated UI:** Improve the user interface for language selection and other controls.

 **Error handling:** Implement error handling for scenarios like stream unavailability.

-**Adaptive streaming:** Utilize Vimeo's adaptive streaming capabilities for optimal playback quality.